Is 1 a Prime Number?

 Prime Factorization

-If we ever need to see which prime numbers make a particular number, we follow the process of prime factorization.
-An easy way to find the prime factorization of a number is to find a number that evenly divides the original number and keep factoring the quotients until we are left with just prime numbers.
+If we ever need to see which prime numbers comprise a particular number, we follow the process of prime factorization, also called prime decomposition.
+An easy way to perform the prime factorization of a number is to find a number that evenly divides the original number and keep factoring the quotients until we are left with just prime numbers.
 A useful way to stay organized and efficient when doing prime factorization is to use a factor tree.
 For example, let’s find the prime factorization of 160 by using the following factor tree:

 Prime Factorization 160